gleam-lang/website/cheatsheets/gleam-for-elixir-users.md

 There are some exceptions to that rule for atoms that are commonly used and have types built-in to Gleam that incorporate them, such as `Ok`, `Error` and booleans.

-In general, atoms are not used much in Gleam, and are mostly used for boolens, `Ok` and `Error` result types, and defining custom types.
+In general, atoms are not used much in Gleam, and are mostly used for booleans, `Ok` and `Error` result types, and defining custom types.

 #### Elixir